radin-lawrence/S3-Shared-storage-set-up-for-Terraform-state-files/README.md

 ```

 This assumes we have a bucket created called "mybucket".
 The Terraform state is written to the key path/to/my/key.
+> Note: We have to hardcode the bucket name on the Backend.
 Note that for the access credentials we recommend using a [partial configuration](https://www.terraform.io/language/settings/backends/configuration#partial-configuration)

 ```bash
 terraform init -backend-config=./file
 ```

 ![image](https://user-images.githubusercontent.com/100775027/162683048-5fb42c8e-5ec4-4a05-a2a4-a29cd50b14b5.png)

 Terraform will automatically detect that you already have a state file locally and prompt you to copy it to the new S3 backend.
 If you type in “yes,” you should see: